 Since there are several choices for vendor areas, are some “better” than others?

 ALL the Applefest vendor areas are good, and ALL receive heavy visitor traffic!
 Depending on what type of craft or food you wish to sell, these are some considerations: In Stanley-Deming Park, vendors are on grass and close to the Carnival area, so many families pass through.
-The other area on grass is Lewis Park.
-The Chase Bank lot, South St. lot, and Railroad Ave. areas are all on pavement.
+The Chase Bank lot, South St. lot, and Railroad Ave., and the Fairway are all on pavement.
 There are many food vendors on Railroad Ave.
 You may write on your application, “First time applicant — if accepted, place me where you think I’d do best!”

 What is the booth size and what must vendors supply?

 Each space is 10 x 10 feet.
 All vendors must supply their own tent, table(s) and chair(s).
 Detailed vendor information is on the Rules & Guidelines sheet to be downloaded with the Craft Vendor application form

 Applefest does not have group insurance, so each vendor is responsible for his/her own insurance coverage.
 Please contact a local insurance agent to assist you with this required paperwork.

 How do I get a New York State tax ID number?